South Korea to inject $2.6 bln into ailing shipyard Daewoo

 SEOUL, South Korea (AP) — South Korea announced Thursday a fresh capital injection for Daewoo Shipbuilding & Marine Engineering Co., seeking to prevent the world’s second-largest shipbuilder from defaulting on its debts.

-The injection of 2.9 trillion won ($2.6 billion) will prevent Daewoo from going bankrupt when some of its debt matures next month, which could have had a damaging impact on the economy, the Financial Supervisory Commission said in a statement.
-The latest bailout will be followed by voluntary debt restructuring among Daewoo’s creditors and a further push to shut down loss-making businesses, such as offshore drilling, to keep it afloat.
+The injection of 2.9 trillion won ($2.6 billion) in additional loans will prevent Daewoo from going bankrupt when some of its debt matures next month, which could have had a damaging impact on the economy, the Financial Supervisory Commission said in a statement.

-It is not clear if the latest round of the government bailout would be a lifeline for Daewoo or if it would merely delay its demise.
-A total of 1.6 trillion won of debt will mature from April this year to April 2018 while Daewoo’s capital has been running dry.
+This new bailout, a second round since more than a $3 billion in aid two years ago, is conditional upon Daewoo creditors and bondholders reaching an agreement on swapping more than half of their debt for Daewoo equity.
+It also requires Daewoo to continue slashing jobs, cutting salaries, selling assets and shutting down loss-making businesses such as its offshore drilling.

-The government estimates the cost of letting South Korea’s second-biggest shipyard fail at the moment would be too much for the country’s fragile economy.
-Letting Daewoo go bankrupt now would cause ripple effects of up to 59 trillion won ($53 billion) it said, citing a study by a private accounting firm.
+“The creditors failed to apply conservative estimates and better respond to the potential risks in Daewoo Shipbuilding such as the prolonged downturn in the shipbuilding industry and we are greatly sorry for that,” said Lee Dong Geul, chairman of the state-owned Korea Development Bank, which took over the shipbuilder in 2000.

 Most Read Stories